-How can theory, data and mathematical models from reactive transport, biogeochemistry, ecology, economics, law, management science and other disciplines be integrated to simulate, value, and manage Critical Zone goods and services?
+How can theory, data and mathematical models from the natural- and social- sciences, engineering, and technology, be integrated to simulate, value, and manage Critical Zone goods and services and their benefits to people?

-- · Lack of integration of disciplines, and scales (processes or disciplines dependent). - · Long-term effects of human adaptation of the landscape. - Incorporation of the slow response of human feedback. - Study of systems in transition, near a tipping point or threshold, provides more knowledge and insight than those that are not. - Prediction of services cannot be accomplished using the typical variables that are currently measured or predicted (e.g., food/biomass prediction is possible; but C sequestration is not). - The diagnostic metrics (indices) that can improve space-time representation and be used to frame hypotheses across disciplines to classify the structure of the CZ system. - The master variables that characterize CZ system structure and response, e.g., biology and people respond quickly to CLORPT (climate, organisms, relief, parent material, time) and have a long-term signal throughout CZ. - The response of the CZ to the Pleistocene-to-Holocene transition.
+- Lack of integration of disciplines, and scales (processes or disciplines dependent). - Long-term effects of human adaptation of the landscape. - Incorporation of the slow response of human feedback. - Study of systems in transition, near a tipping point or threshold, provides more knowledge and insight than those that are not. - Prediction of services cannot be accomplished using the typical variables that are currently measured or predicted (e.g., food/biomass prediction is possible; but C sequestration is not). - The diagnostic metrics (indices) that can improve space-time representation and be used to frame hypotheses across disciplines to classify the structure of the CZ system. - The master variables that characterize CZ system structure and response, e.g., biology and people respond quickly to CLORPT (climate, organisms, relief, parent material, time) and have a long-term signal throughout CZ. - The response of the CZ to the Pleistocene-to-Holocene transition.